 “My husband and I totally recommend it.
 We are impressed with how this protocol works on our six old boys who are diagnosed with developmental delays.
 His teachers didn’t know about his neurofeedback training when they told me that our son had shown progress at school – and this happened after the first session!
 We can see from the very beginning of these sessions our sweet boy can focus for a longer stretch of time and is less distracted.
 He is calmer and is able to speak more and better.
 We are so glad to meet Dr. Carlton and his team.
 They are very friendly and professional people.
 Thanks, Dr. Carlton for your dedication to the community, and God bless you.” – Janet S

 How does neurofeedback work?

 Imagine going to a teacher for piano lessons.
 Over time, with repetition and practice, you can learn how to play.
-The feedback portion of our training acts like the teacher, only it is teaching better, more efficient ways of thinking.
-One study published in Pediatrics, the Journal of the American Academy of Pediatrics, reported that neurofeedback, when used for children with attention-deficit/hyperactivity disorder (ADHD) “can contribute to lasting improvements.”
+The feedback portion of our training acts as the teacher, only it is teaching better, more efficient ways of thinking.
+One study published in Pediatrics, the Journal of the American Academy of Pediatrics, reported that neurofeedback, when used for children with attention-deficit/hyperactivity disorder (ADHD) “contributes to lasting improvements.”
 See links to more clinical research and read our eBook for more in-depth information.